SemanticScanpath: Combining Gaze and Speech for Situated Human-Robot Interaction Using LLMs: DISCUSSION

 \section{DISCUSSION}

-Our results demonstrate both the generality and flexibility of the semantic scanpath representation in prompting an LLM.
-The gaze history is provided in a text form along with the corresponding utterance, which makes it particularly efficient compared to a scanpath visualization on an image or sequence of images.
-The provided system prompt was fine-tuned as to the robot's character, description of input format, perceptual and action capabilities, and complemented with general suggestions on interpreting the scanpath but not tailored to a specific scenario or task.
+Our results support the generality and flexibility of the Semantic Scanpath representation in prompting an LLM.
+The gaze history is provided in text format together with the utterance, which makes it more efficient than scanpath visualization on an image or sequence of images.
+The provided system prompt was fine-tuned as to the robot's character, description of input format, perceptual and action capabilities, and complemented with general suggestions on interpreting the scanpath, but not tailored to a specific scenario or task.
 In our case, thus, the gaze was not used just as a pointer but as an additional input with its temporal dynamics, loosely aligned with the speech.
-By sampling the output of the reasoning tool, it appears clear that LLMs can reason about semantic scanpaths, not just to disambiguate demonstratives by referential gaze, but to discriminate the truly intended objects by considering which objects were looked at and for how long.
-For example, in T1 in the drink scenario, even in cases where both bottles appeared in the gaze history, the model could reason that \textit{"The user's gaze history indicates a longer and more focused attention on the bottle of cola compared to the bottle of cola zero, suggesting a preference for the bottle of cola when she mentioned wanting a drink."}.
-This shows, on the one hand, that this framework allows interpreting gaze-based intentions, or even preferences, without the need to formalize specific tasks and train machine learning models for scanpath analysis \cite{mohamed2024review}, but reasoning about typical use and context of fixated objects and relating to the user gaze behavior.
-On the other hand, the potential to reason about both speech and gaze semantics concurrently and weigh those cues for disambiguation also in relation to the context and scene (e.g., \textit{"The user's gaze history shows a focus on a small bowl, which likely contains sugar, given the context of preparing cereal.
-Her request for sugar and the gaze on the small bowl suggest she needs the small bowl passed to her.}) The Semantic Scanpath-based reasoning shows thus promising perspective to achieve shared understanding and common ground in situated human-robot interaction, as previously suggested \cite{Chai2014,gross2017reliability}.
-The study here presented has successfully evaluated the efficacy of the Semantic Scanpath representation in resolving ambiguous and underspecified references, yet we acknowledge some limitations in the proposed implementation.
+By sampling the output of the \textit{reasoning} tool in the Semantic Scanpath conditions, we observe that LLMs appear able to reason about Semantic Scanpaths, not just to disambiguate demonstratives by referential gaze, but to discriminate the truly intended objects by considering which objects were looked at and for how long.
+For example, in T1 in the drink scenario, even when both bottles appeared in the gaze history, the model could reason that \textit{"The user's gaze history indicates a longer and more focused attention on the bottle of cola compared to the bottle of cola zero, suggesting a preference for the bottle of cola when she mentioned wanting a drink."}.
+While again, LLMs' reasoning explanations should be interpreted cautiously \cite{madsen2024self}, such motivations suggest, on the one hand, that the Semantic Scanpath representation allows LLMs to interpret gaze-based intentions, or even preferences, without the need to formalize specific tasks and train machine learning models for scanpath analysis \cite{mohamed2024review}.
+On the other hand, they show the potential to reason about both speech and gaze semantics concurrently and weigh those cues for disambiguation also in relation to the context and scene (e.g., \textit{"The user's gaze history shows a focus on a small bowl, which likely contains sugar, given the context of preparing cereal.
+Her request for sugar and the gaze on the small bowl suggest she needs the small bowl passed to her."}) While we focused on inferring the requested objects, in T1 in the breakfast scenario, the request entailed also an ambiguous action.
+The prompt prescribed the LLM to follow up with a question in case of uncertainty.
+We thus considered how often a question was asked in the robot's reply: this was virtually always the case for this task (99.95\%), yet the inference was wrong only in 28.6\% of the cases.
+Often the robot identified the correct objects but replied asking something like \textit{"Do you need help with preparing cereal?"}.
+In general, the worst ratio of replies with questions, after a wrong inference, to overall replies with questions occurred in both T3 tasks (over 60\%), suggesting that those were the tasks where the robot was most uncertain about the inference, and questions were used to resolve that.
+The Semantic Scanpath-based approach thus offers a promising perspective to achieve shared understanding and common ground in situated human-robot interaction, as previously suggested \cite{Chai2014,gross2017reliability}.
+The study provides evidence for the efficacy of the Semantic Scanpath representation in resolving ambiguous and underspecified references, although some limitations remain in the proposed implementation.
 The obtained results are influenced by the accuracy in gaze estimation and by relying on fiducial markers to detect a finite number of labeled objects.
 Accuracy could be improved by more reliable state-of-the-art gaze tracking methods.
-The closed-world assumption could be further lifted by using latest segmentation and VLM models to retrieve present objects and their labels.
-The proposed representation still would work in the same way.
+The closed-world assumption could be further lifted by using the latest segmentation and VLM models to retrieve present objects and their labels.
+The same representation could in principle be used in that setting.